dnlmlr/nek-lang/README.md

 ### Declaration
 - Declare and initialize a new variable
-- Declaring a previously declared variable again is currently equivalent to an assignment
+- Declaring a previously declared variable again will shadow the previous variable
 - Declaration is needed before assignment or other usage
 - The variable name is on the left side of the `<-` operator
 - The assigned value is on the right side and can be any expression